wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 #### Launchpad

 - After logging into launchpad in WME setup go to Developer Workspace, and then go to container as shown in below image
-- Select the containers that are running, hibernate those containers one after the other by hitting stop button as shown in the image below and wait till state is changed to stopped.
+- Select the containers that are running, hibernate those containers one after the other by hitting the stop button as shown in the image below and wait till the state is changed to stop.

   [![instances_verification](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)